What is KIIS?

-(+ the $250 application fee).
-We offer several summer programs under $3,000 and many under $4,000.
+(all posted prices include the $250 application deposit).
+We offer many summer programs under $4,000.
 Typically, the program cost includes: accommodations, transfer to/from airport abroad, group excursions, group transportation, 1-2 meals/day, comprehensive medical insurance, security evacuation protection, and up to 6 credit hours (2 courses).
 Typically, it excludes: 1 meal/day, spending money and independent travel (i.e. going out at night or free-weekend travel to another European city), textbooks/reading materials (approx. $15-50/course), passport fees (U.S. passport renewal = $115; new U.S. passport = $135), and any fees assessed by your college/university.
 Scholarships are available and financial aid can be applied to all KIIS programs.

-Excluding airfare, KIIS Winter programs range from $2,250 to $3,000 (+ the $250 application fee).
+Excluding airfare, KIIS Winter programs begin at $2,525.
 Students may take one course for 3 credit hours on Winter programs.
 For individual Winter program costs, select the program name from the dropdown menu above.

-Excluding airfare, KIIS Semester programs range from $5,950 to $8,900 (+ the $250 application fee).
+Excluding airfare, KIIS Semester programs range from $6,950 to $9,550.
 For individual Summer or Semester program costs, select the program name from the dropdown menu above.

 Are scholarships and financial aid available?

 Yes.
-There are several options: 1) all KIIS applicants can 'apply early and save $100'; 2) KIIS offers one $500 scholarship for every Summer program and one $750 scholarship for every Semester program; 3) many colleges and universities offer their students generous study abroad scholarships; 4) Honors Colleges or Programs often offer honors students additional study abroad scholarships; and 5) regional, national, and international scholarships are also available.
+There are several options: 1) all KIIS applicants can 'apply early and save $100'; 2) KIIS offers one $600 scholarship for every Summer program, one $300 scholarship for each 2-week Summer Program and Winter program, and one $750 scholarship for every Semester program; 3) KIIS provides each full-member consortium institution with a KIIS-"Member-institution" scholarship in the amount of $1,500 to award/disburse to students on a KIIS program ($500 at affiliate-member institution); 4) many colleges and universities offer their students generous study abroad scholarships; 5) Honors Colleges or Programs often offer honors students additional study abroad scholarships; and 6) regional, national, and international scholarships are also available.
 Click here for complete scholarship details.